iammattburns/apple-appstore-connect-jwt-generator/readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) .